 Students are expected to be outside for large parts of each day, so dressing appropriately for the weather, even if it is cold and/or rainy, is important.
 They will need gloves, hats, and coats for cold weather, and rain boots and rain jackets so they can play in the rain.
 They should have a change of clothes at school in case they get wet or muddy.
 They may bring umbrellas if they want them.

 Fire safety is another part of this program, since there will be times when we have fires in the fireplaces in the schoolhouse (we have three!) or outside in the fire pit.
-Students will help gather wood, build and extinguish these fires.
+Students will learn basic fire safety through helping gather wood, building and extinguishing these fires.

 Respectful of Spirit, not Religious We believe that our work includes honoring and cultivating the natural childhood worldview of reverence for life and a desire to experience goodness, truth, and beauty.
 To this end, we often include songs and poems that use the word "God."
 However, there is no intention of indoctrinating the students with any specific beliefs.
 Similarly, one of the important aspects of the curriculum is the study of cultures, which often includes discussions of their religious beliefs.
 Our goal is to help the students appreciate and be comfortable in a world where they will interact with people from many cultures, some of whom will have very different beliefs from their own.